 Understanding Oily Skin: Why It Happens and How to Manage It

-Oily skin is a concern for many young females and it directly affects their looks, beauty, and confidence.
-Oily skin is seen when the secretion of natural oil that is sebum is excess.
-Sebum is important for skin health, texture, etc but when it is secreted in excess amounts can cause issues related to oily skin.
-If you are also troubled with oily skin issues and want to know how to manage it, let's begin with understanding the factors leading to oily skin.
-This will help in improved skincare:
+Sebum is important for skin health, texture, etc, but when it is secreted in excess amounts can cause issues related to oily skin.
+If you are also troubled with oily skin issues and want to know how to manage them, let's begin with understanding the factors leading to oily skin.
+This will help in improved skincare.

 What Causes Oily Skin?